-In 2016, state epidemiologists Thomas J. Safranek, M.D. and Jeff Hamik, M.S. put out an Advisory about tick-borne diseases in Nebraska, which included the following statement about Lyme disease:
+In 2016, prior to the discovery of several Lyme cases and B. Burgdorferi carrying ticks, state epidemiologists Thomas J. Safranek, M.D. and Jeff Hamik, M.S. put out an Advisory about tick-borne diseases in Nebraska, which included the following statement about Lyme disease:

 As a result of a long-established rule for assigning reportable diseases to the patient’s state of residence, some confusion regarding the distribution of Lyme disease exists: persons who have had out-of-state exposure to ticks in highly endemic areas are reported by states where classic Lyme disease is not thought to occur natively.
 The situation in Nebraska is a classic example: in 2009 we reported four such cases to the national reportable disease system at the CDC.
 All had out-of-state exposure.